lazy-snorlax/ASP.NET-8.0-Skeleton/README.md

-# Test Stack for ASP.NET Core Dev
+# Test Stack for ASP.NET Core
 This is a stack for local development with .NET 8.0 in a docker container.
 The ASP.NET project will fire up on http://localhost:8000.
 This project is primarily targeted for developing on Linux systems or for those without Visual Studio.

 ## Front End